Bioenergy systems can provide multiple services and benefits to a low-carbon energy system.

 Bioenergy in a well below 2 degree world: expectations and success factors for long-term evolution

-Daniela Thrän, Senior Scientist, Bioenergy and Bioeconomics, DBFZ German Biomass Research Centre, Germany
+Daniela Thrän, Professor, Bioenergy and Bioeconomics, DBFZ German Biomass Research Centre, Germany